-In early 2024 we joined Spring, UNPRI's stewardship initiative, in order to learn more about standards and methodologies in biodiversity to enable us to more effectively engage with investee companies in respect of these issues.
+In early 2024 we joined Spring, UNPRI's stewardship initiative, to learn more about standards and methodologies in biodiversity to enable us to more effectively engage with investee companies in respect of these issues.

-We are mindful of the risk that investment 'style drift' can arise from pursuing a too prescriptive, exclusion-based application of stewardship principles, which is why we prefer a methodology focused on engaging with investee companies to effect change and improve their ESG reporting and performance.
+We are mindful of the risk that investment 'style drift' can arise from pursuing a too prescriptive, exclusion-based application of stewardship principles, which is why we have adopted a methodology focused on engaging with investee companies to effect changes and improved transparency to safeguard the long-term economic value of our portfolio holdings.
 We believe that this approach best serves the interests of our clients, who are mainly well-informed institutional investors; the client feedback we have received on our engagement approach has been broadly supportive.